Go Back Up

 3. Set boundaries and a maximum number of work hours per week

-If an employee works eight hours each day, takes an hour for lunch, sleeps for 8 hours, and has an hour of commuting each day, they’d still have six hours of quality time to spend with family, do a leisure activity, or take care of their health each day.
-By setting time aside for the most important things, they can balance work and life better.
+Suppose an employee works eight hours daily, takes an hour each for lunch break and commuting, and sleeps for eight hours.
+In that case, they’d still have six hours of quality time each day to spend with family, do a leisure activity, or care for their health.
+By setting extra time aside in their busy schedule, they can better balance work and life.

 Prioritizing their health will make them happier and more productive at work, more than making up for any missed sick days.